sverweij/dependency-cruiser/doc/rules-reference.md

 ### `pathNot`

-A regular expression an end of a dependency should NOT match to be catched by this rule.
+A regular expression an end of a dependency should NOT match to be caught by this rule.

 When pathNot is in a `to` part of a rule it accepts the regular expression